-- Lost 50 pounds the second time, and I’ve kept it off for five years and counting.
+- I lost 50 pounds the second time, and I’ve kept it off for five years and counting.
 My weight record, since I got my second weight loss rolling, is on MyFitnessPal.

-- Developed horrible sinus allergy symptoms, started taking allergy meds like they’re candy, got diagnoses for several environmental allergies, then my doctor diagnosed me with autoimmunity (rare for a male).
+- I developed horrible sinus allergy symptoms, started taking allergy meds like candy, got diagnoses for several environmental allergies, then my doctor diagnosed me with autoimmunity (rare for a male).

-- Got serious about athletic competition, diet, stress management, and sleep.
+- After committing to triathlon and reading Phil Mafettone’s book on endurance training and racing, I got serious about athletic competition, diet, stress management, and sleep.

-- Ran 5 marathons, several triathlons, and obstacle course races, and I’m just getting warmed up!
+- Ran five marathons, several triathlons, and obstacle course races, and I’m just getting warmed up!

-- Finally realized finance and investment knowledge isn’t worth a damn without money.
+- Finally, I realized Finance and investment knowledge isn’t worth a damn without money.
 Ha!

 Where I’m Going